Welcome to the Career Development Center!

 - Career Exploration

 There is a wealth of resources available to you beyond counseling appointments, including our online recruiting system, Handshake, assessment testing, a career library, and CDC-sponsored events throughout the academic year.
+Graduate students are also invited to attend the fall/winter career fairs.
 With a very strong campus and professional network in place, our CDC staff is able to connect you with resources to suit your needs!

 Please note that the CDC does not handle questions regarding immigration issues related to working in the United States.
 Those questions should be addressed to the International Offices.